oxygenxml/web-author-sample-plugins/content-fusion-full-map-approvals/README.md

 Full Map Editing For Approval Tasks
 ===================================

-This plugin works can be installed in the Web Author editing component deployed in Content Fusion.
+This plugin can be installed in the Web Author editing component deployed in Content Fusion.

 The plugin activates when a task contains the "[APPROVAL]" token in the title.